justinthompson593/EsvApiInterface/README.md

 * link to examples
 * Add dependencies list

-## System Requirements
+## Install

+* **System Requirements**

 You'll need a terminal which runs bash and has `g++`, and `curl`.
 If you're on OSX, then the terminal will already have these and `pbcopy`, which is used to copy scripture to your clipboard.
 If you're using linux or are in a unix bash environment, you will need `xsel` to make use of this feature.
 Without it, you'll have access to all the other features, but you'll get errors if you try to use the `-c` flag (see Flags below for details).
 If your system is lacking any of these 3 tools, you can use your package manager to download them directly from the command line.
 If you're running Ubuntu, for instance, you could run `$ sudo apt-get install xsel` to get the missing software (and similarly with `g++` and `curl`, but I know those are native to Ubuntu).
 Note that you don't need to type in the `$` sign; that's just in there to look like it does on the terminal.
-Below, we'll use the convention

-## Install

 * **Command Line Install**